Puerto Rican Day Parade: History

 The first Puerto Rican Day Parade was held on Sunday, April 13, 1958, in New York City, replacing the former Hispanic Day Parade.
 This move, part of the mission of the Catholic Archdiocese of New York (esp., Cardinal Spellman and Ivan Illich) represented a shift away from earlier attempts at "Yankeefication" toward culturally specific expressions based on traditional fiestas patronales.
 In 1995, the parade became incorporated as the National Puerto Rican Day Parade and expanded beyond the parade venue itself.
 The parade now hosts over seven major events throughout the city.

 There are dozens of other events that also take place the weekend of the parade that are not sponsored by the National Parade's corporation.
 One of the longest running is the street fair held one day prior to the parade.
 Though the size has changed over the years the heart of the parade has always been at 116th Street between Lexington and Second avenues.
 In addition to the parade in New York City, there are currently over fifty smaller parades that take place throughout the United States.

+In 1994 - Hip Hop music has deeply entered the parade - both literally as a dedicated cultural movement and as an anthem.
+Trailblazing Latino artists who popularized early hip-hop anthems with explicit Puerto Rican pride, such as Frankie Cutlass and Prince Markie Dee of The Fat Boys, were among the first prominent rappers to champion Puerto Rican heritage in the New York-area parades.
+Throughout the 1990s and into the 2000s, legendary figures and parade honorees like Fat Joe and Big Pun brought their groundbreaking East Coast rap dominance directly to the event, solidifying Boricua culture's lasting footprint in American hip-hop.
+The inclusion of these artists in the festivities served to bridge traditional island sounds with the rap mainstream, paving the way for later legends like Tego Calderón, Daddy Yankee, Don Omar, Hector El Father, Wisin & Yandel, and modern superstars like Bad Bunny.